camposFabio/flutter_ump/README.md

 ## Usage

-To use this plugin, add `flutter_ump` as a [dependency in your pubspec.yaml file](https://flutter.dev/platform-plugins/).
+To use this plugin, add `ump` as a [dependency in your pubspec.yaml file](https://flutter.dev/platform-plugins/).

 It's recomended to call this plugin on the application start, so include an call in the initState of your homepage: